 Following the rules isn't just about avoiding penalties; it's about creating a safe, accessible, and welcoming environment for every single person who walks through your doors.
 From federal accessibility laws to hyper-local zoning ordinances, every detail matters.
 A solid understanding of these requirements ensures your signage is not only beautiful and effective but also fully compliant from day one.
 By partnering with an experienced team, you can ensure every sign meets the necessary standards, allowing you to focus on running your business.

-Meet ADA Compliance Standards
+Getting ADA Compliance Right

 The Americans with Disabilities Act (ADA) ensures that public spaces are accessible to people with disabilities, and your signage is a huge part of that.
 To be ADA-compliant, certain signs must include specific features like raised characters and Braille.
 The rules also cover things like high contrast between the text and the background to ensure readability for people with visual impairments.
 Text height generally needs to be between 5/8 and 2 inches, and the characters must be uppercase and in a simple, sans-serif font.
 Our design and engineering process incorporates these standards from the very beginning, so your signs are inclusive by default.

-Check Local Sign Codes
+Understanding Your Local Sign Codes

 Beyond federal ADA rules, you also have to consider local sign codes, which can vary dramatically from one city or county to the next.
 These local ordinances often dictate the size, height, and placement of your exterior and interior signs.
 They might also have specific rules about which materials are allowed or whether a sign can be illuminated.
 Checking these regulations before you start production is critical.
 It helps you avoid fines and ensures your investment doesn't go to waste on a sign that you’ll just have to take down.
 This is where expert project management becomes invaluable, especially for rollouts across multiple municipalities.

-Follow Safety Requirements
+Putting Safety First: Key Requirements

 Safety is another key piece of the compliance puzzle.
 Your signage must be designed and installed in a way that minimizes hazards for both customers and employees.
 This means using non-glare finishes to maintain visibility without causing distracting reflections and making sure signs don't obstruct pathways, fire exits, or emergency equipment.
 The structural integrity of the sign is also important—it needs to be securely mounted to prevent it from falling.
 A commitment to complete quality control ensures that every sign is not only well-made but also safely integrated into your retail space.